Think next year will bring

 05. Telehealth engagement will move away from siloed services.
 As consumers get more comfortable with interacting with care professionals via virtual channels, this form of healthcare engagement will increase in importance to both payers and providers.
 And as importance and utilization grow, once-separate forms of telehealth will begin to combine for an all-inclusive virtual care experience.
 That experience will provide a single “front door” point of contact, much like a physical provider ofﬁce.
 If a consumer needs nurse advice, she calls one number.
 That same number points her to a physician virtual consult, whether it’s for a dermatology issue, surgery complication or behavioral health concern.
 It’s the future of virtual care, and we’ll see it really begin to take shape next year.

 06. Virtual care will be offered at no cost to consumers by a number of plans and providers with their own plans.
 It’s a new idea, with the waters tested by a few pilot programs in 2018.
 But as more plans ﬁnd innovative ways to shift how telehealth is ﬁnanced and innovative ways of increasing the use of virtual services, cost-savings will emerge.
 They’ll emerge from more care gaps closed, increased ER diversion and reduced readmissions, among other factors.
-Free-to-members virtual care will be a game-changing competitive offering and
+Free-to-members virtual care will be a game-changing competitive offering and an exciting market development.
+It will also be a cost-effective way to help members get the appropriate level of care, quickly.

 07. Outreach initiatives will produce better results.
 Outbound engagement programs, such as those that close gaps in care, enroll people in health coaching programs or complete health risk assessments, will reach and activate more people than in the past.
 Why?
 Because the industry will be getting better and better at understanding individual needs and preferences.
 Disparate data will paint more holistic pictures of patients and members that will fuel enhanced, one-to-one level conversations and motivational strategies.
 And more and more organizations will begin to capitalize on artiﬁcial intelligence that anticipates and learns individual behavior—and gets more intelligent with every interaction.
 In addition, technology will allow all of that personalization on a larger scale.